 Mean score of companies in the Machinery and Equipment industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-SCE's score of 20 is lower than 57% of the industry.
+SCE's score of 26 is higher than 52% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2022, Southern California Edison Company (SCE) reported a greenhouse gas emissions intensity of approximately 200.0 kg CO2e per MWh of electricity delivered.
+In 2022, Southern California Edison Company (SCE) reported a greenhouse gas emissions intensity of approximately 200.0 kg CO2e per MWh of delivered power.
 This data is cascaded from its parent company, Edison International, reflecting SCE's commitment to reducing its carbon footprint.
-SCE has set ambitious climate targets, aiming to reduce its Scope 1 emissions to near zero by 2025.
-Additionally, the company plans to achieve a 50% reduction in Scope 1 emissions from a 2020 baseline by 2030.
-Similarly, SCE is targeting a near-zero reduction in Scope 2 emissions by 2025 and a 50% reduction from the same 2020 baseline by 2030.
-These initiatives demonstrate SCE's commitment to aligning with industry standards for climate action and sustainability.
-As a current subsidiary of Edison International, SCE's climate commitments are part of a broader strategy to address climate change and promote environmental stewardship within the energy sector.
+SCE has set ambitious targets to achieve near-zero emissions for both Scope 1 and Scope 2 by 2025.
+Additionally, the company aims to reduce its Scope 1 emissions by 50% from a 2020 baseline by 2030.
+These initiatives demonstrate SCE's proactive approach to climate action and its alignment with industry standards for sustainability.
+As a current subsidiary of Edison International, SCE's climate commitments are part of a broader strategy to enhance environmental performance and contribute to global efforts in combating climate change.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.